WAP Systems and Labeled Subshifts: Labeled subshifts

-$\Box$ \begin{ex} With $\M$ as in Example \ref{ex10cmoved} the subshift $X = X(\M)$ is uncountable, CT and LE.
-In fact, each point of $X$ is an isolated point in its orbit closure, and $e$ is the unique recurrent point. \end{ex}
+\begin{ex} For the finite type label $\M$ in Example \ref{ex10cmoved} $\Theta(\M)$ is uncountable and so the subshift $X = X(\M)$ is uncountable, but nonetheless CT and LE.
+In fact, each point of $X$ is an isolated point in its orbit closure, and $e$ is the unique recurrent point.
+Thus $\M$ is a finite type label with uncountable $X(\M)$. \end{ex}